onedata/onedata-documentation/doc/advanced/rest/onezone/operations/remove_handle_group.md

 ##### Description
 Allows to remove a group from access to a handle.

-This operation requires `modify_handle` privilege.
+This operation requires `handle_update` privilege.

 ***Example cURL requests***